“The Irony of Fate 2” Original Motion Picture Score

 Limited Edition of 500 copies

 Label: KMRCD 016

 Film Date: 2008

 Album Date: 2009

-The Irony of Fate 2 is a sort of sequel/remake of the original film, directed by Timur Bekmambetov (of Night Watch and Day Watch fame).
+The Irony of Fate 2 is a sort of sequel/remake of the original Bekmambetov (of Night Watch and Day Watch fame).
 In this story, the characters from the original film have children who will go through the same comedic situations with a big twist.
-While the humorous misunderstandings were quite accidental in the original movie, here they are deliberately replicated by a main character, who thinks that recreating the old situation may have a beneficial effect on his lonely friend.
-Thus The Irony of Fate 2 can be enjoyed regardless if you’ve seen the original film or not – but make sure not to miss the music!
+While the humorous misunderstandings were quite accidental in the original movie, here they are deliberately replicated by the main character, who thinks that recreating the old situation may have a beneficial effect on his lonely friend.
+The Irony of Fate 2 can be enjoyed regardless if you’ve seen the original – but make sure not to miss the music!

 The film marks the third collaboration between Yuri Poteyenko and Timur Bekmambetov, who had previously worked together on Night Watch and Day Watch.
 The score has to balance between comedy and drama while retaining the story’s romantic essence in a yuletide setting.
 Christmas classics (such as “Jingle Bells”) are incorporated into the music which also offers a great festive spirit the way you never heard before.
 There are touching lyrical moments for the blossoming of a new romance while frantic chase cues are interspersed for covering the madcap chases and misunderstandings.
 Recommended for those who still get a kick out of John Williams’ Home Alone!